attachmentgenie/nomad-pack-attachmentgenie-registry/packs/registry/README.md

 Optionally, it can configure a Consul service.

-If the `register_consul_service` is unset or set to true, the Consul service will be registered.
+If the `register_service` is unset or set to true, the Consul service will be registered.

 Several load balancers in the the [Nomad Pack Community Registry][pack-registry]